Application to the PhD program

-The admission process is by committees organized via the five areas listed above.
-The applicant should specify which areas (one to two at most) they are most interested in, and vision cast the kind of research they forsee.
-The faculty in each area vote and rank the applicants in an initial selection round, and the final pool of applicants is ranked and voted on by the entire faculty.
+The admission process is led by committees organized by the seven focus areas listed above.
+Applicants should specify in which area (or areas) they are most interested, and describe the kind of research they foresee.
+Faculty in each area vote and rank the applicants in the initial selection round, and the final pool of applicants is ranked and voted on by the entire faculty.